-Augmented Nature is a set of robotic tools that help animals adapt to the mass extinction.
+Augmented Nature is a set of speculative robotic tools that help animals adapt to the mass extinction.
 The tools enhance the capacities of so-called Ecosystem Engineer species to reclaim and change their own habitats.
 The project proposes an active and animal-centered alternative to the current conservation efforts.
-Starting from the premise that humans are part of nature.
-Hence, efforts that try to separate species or revert nature to a certain state in the past (re-wilding, preservation) are not realistic.
 Nature is a dynamic system and evolution is as much driven by species adapting to change as it is by species transforming their environment.
 By actively enhancing these types of capabilities in the endangered ecosystem engineers we aim to provide an answer to the sharp decline in biodiversity.
 The approach is explained through two case studies.

-The project was developed in close collaboration with the Morphological Computation Lab at Imperial College London and many other scientific partners.
+The project was developed in close collaboration with the Morphological Computation Lab at Imperial College London.

 The first case study is on the Humpback whale, which is an ecosystem engineer due to the whale pump mechanism.
 Whales carry nutrients, such as nitrogen, from the depths where they feed, back to the surface via their feces.
 This transfer allows for more phytoplankton to grow at the surface, which is the basis of the entire food web.
 However, whales are at risk due to climate change, ship collisions and ocean acidification.
 Additionally, ship engines and sound explosions interfere with their vocalisations and disorient them.